chrisjquinn/chrisjquinn.github.io/_posts/2021-02-05-Resurrection-of-the-iPod-classic.md

 ## So can't format, now what?
-Looking around the whole area, I obvioulsy found [DankPods](https://www.youtube.com/channel/UC7Jwj9fkrf1adN4fMmTkpug) for all things iPod classic related.
+Looking around the whole area, I obviously found [DankPods](https://www.youtube.com/channel/UC7Jwj9fkrf1adN4fMmTkpug) for all things iPod classic related.
 The retro movement has now added the first generations of iPod to vinyl, film cameras and the like.
 Anyways, the real gem found was [iFlash](https://www.iflash.xyz): offering adapters to swap out old HDD for flash memory.
 It's as simple as:

 1. Get the iFlash module.
 2. Replace the hard drive with the iFlash module.